KRakeesh04/s1/src/content/docs/index.md

 ## Why?

-Exercise books are not indexable.
+- Indexable.
+Exercise books are not.
 Searching in exercise books takes more time than imaginable.
+- Accessible from everywhere.
+- Helpful to everyone.

 ## Included topics